cfgnunes/cfgnunes.github.io/_posts/2014-01-01-linux-commands.md

     wifite

-To test a wordlist in a captured handshake file:
+To test a wordlist in a captured WPA handshake file:

     aircrack-ng -a 2 -w wordlist.txt handshake.cap

+Or if you need GPU support (note that you need convert '.cap' to '.hccapx' file):

+    hashcat -m 2500 handshake.hccapx wordlist.txt

 ### Gerenate a wordlist with numbers from 00000000 to 99999999